Education Administration and Policy/Educational Leadership

 If you have more specific questions about this M.Ed Online Program, please contact the Program Coordinator, Dr. Bruce Mousa at firstname.lastname@example.org.

-Plans for the next Ed.D.
-LEAD Cohort will be considered for beginning in 2016.
+Admissions for the next online/blended Ed.D.
+LEAD Cohort in Educational Leadership is expected to begin May/Summer 2016.

 Florida Educational Leadership Exam (FELE) Announcement